prefix-dev/pixi/docs/tutorials/python.md

 pixi r python -c "import pixi_py; pixi_py.say_hello()" Hello, World! 🧛
 ```
+??? note "Slow?"
+	The first time this might be slow because we install the project but the second time it will be instant.
 So we are running a python interpreter installed from conda.
 And we are importing the `pixi_py` package that is installed in editable mode.
 And we are calling the `say_hello` function that we just added.
 And it works!
 Cool!

 ## Testing this code